- Chart

 Core Business Areas

-- Consumer Banking: Offers banking products and services to individuals, including checking and savings accounts, mortgages, auto loans, credit cards, and investment services.
+- Consumer Banking: Offers a wide range of banking products and services to individuals and small businesses, including checking and savings accounts, mortgages, auto loans, credit cards, and personal loans.
+This segment serves retail customers across its branch network and digital channels.

-- Wealth Management: Provides investment management, financial planning, and trust services to high-net-worth individuals and institutions.
+- Wealth Management: Delivers comprehensive wealth management services, including investment management, financial planning, retirement services, and trust services for individuals, families, and institutions.

 Leadership and Structure